 Music Composition and Theory Dissertation Descriptions should:

-- Explain the current state of your dissertation project.
-Provide an estimated completion schedule that indicates when you will finish all outstanding work to meet the dissertation defense deadline
+Explain the current state of your dissertation project, providing an estimated completion schedule that indicates when you will finish all outstanding work to meet the dissertation defense deadline.

-3. Annotated Table of Contents: (maximum one double-spaced page) list all chapters, with a very brief summary of the substance.
+3. Annotated Table of Contents: The Table of Contents will be a maximum of one double-spaced page in length and will list all chapters, with a very brief summary of the substance.
 Clearly indicate the status of each chapter (completed, in draft, not yet started).
 This requirement does not apply to students in Music Composition and Theory.

-5. Department Certification: use this form to indicate that you have completed all degree requirements for your program except for your dissertation.
+4. Department Approval: Use this form to indicate that you have completed all degree requirements for your program except for your dissertation.
 Both you and your Director of Graduate Studies or Department Chair will need to sign and date this form.